How Can I Write and Read Binary Files Using LabVIEW?

 Secondary Software: N/A

 I would like to read and write binary files using LabVIEW.
-I would also like to understand how the procedure works so I can write and read data such as two dimensional arrays.
+I would also like to understand how the procedure works so I can write and read data structures such as two-dimensional arrays to a binary file.
+How can I do this?

 You can write and read from a binary file using the Write to Binary File and Read from Binary File VIs located in the Programming»File I/O functions palette.
 The Write to Binary File VI will also create a new binary file if the input file path does not yet exist.